Edwards-R/redlist_docs/internal review code/narrative_test.md

 under Criterion A.

 ### Expert Inference (A2)
-The highest accepted population change was inferred at `[XX%]` from expert untargeted general survey experience.
+The most threatening accepted population change was inferred at `[XX%]` from

+> - Expert untargeted general survey experienced
+> - the Area of Occupancy change
+> - the discrete Extent of Occurrence change
+> - the absolute count of occurrence records

+`[expert untargeted general survey experience]` (pick appropriate).
 This
 ```
 {
     {
-        does not exceed the 30% required for qualification as VU
+        does not exceed the 30% decline required for qualification as VU
     } OR {
         exceeds or meets the [[X]]% decline required for qualification as [[XX]]
     }